opiproject/opi-prov-life/COORDINATION.md

 ## 2: Driver Ready Check

 The race condition to consider is when the Host is first to boot before the infrastrastructure is ready to serve to the Host its boot image (from a port or a disk hanging off the infrastructure device (DPU/IPU)).
 To ensure that the port / disk is ready to be used by the Host, the driver running in the UEFI / BIOS should check that the infrastructure is ready before trying to PXE boot or to read the boot disk.
 Infrastructure devices acting as either a Host peripheral or as an independent entity will benefit from this 'ready' check.
+This ready check enables the common case of shared power across IPU and server(s), and enables parallel startup of the IPU and attached host(s) once shared power is applied.
+The infrastructure devices must be ready on the PCIe bus(es) at enumeration time which allows the driver to address the race condition.

 ### Virtio-net

 The virtio-net device presents its driver in an option ROM (OROM) for UEFI / BIOS.
-This driver will stall the PXE boot process until the infrastructure backend is ready.
+This driver will stall the PXE boot process until the infrastructure backend is ready (via a driver specific signaling).

 ### Virtio-blk

 The virtio-blk device presents its driver in an option ROM (OROM) for UEFI / BIOS.
-This driver will stall the requests on the disk until the infrastructure backend is ready.
+This driver will stall the requests on the disk until the infrastructure backend is ready (via a driver specific signaling).

 ### NVMe